dtcenter/METplotpy/docs/Users_Guide/tcmpr_plots.rst

 Set up the custom configuration file:
 -------------------------------------

+For this example, the only changes that need to be made are the tcst_dir, plot_dir, and

 **Specify the input data in one of two ways**:

 * Specify by directory (use all files under this directory):